 And I talk about it when I do presentations.
 I do a lot of presentations on the topic and my experience.
-And and one of the things I specifically mentioned is that they gave me the red carpet treatment when I got to hospital, and I was straight through and I didn’t have to wait.
+And one of the things I specifically mentioned is that they gave me the red carpet treatment when I got to the hospital, and I was straight through and I didn’t have to wait.
 Such a funny thing that you said that.

 It’s so true.

-So what happened after you admitted to hospital?
+So what happened after you were admitted to the hospital?
 So do so they’ve found there’s a bleed on the brain?
 And now what’s the process?
 How long does it take for them to treat you?

 AVM (Arteriovenous Malformation) Ruptured